tuckerconnelly/principles/readme.md

 ## Other

+ * Do all your work as if you're doing it for God.
  * Always face the chaos.
 Don’t let the comfort of employment atrophy you.
  * Tell the truth, or at least, don’t lie.
  * _Never_ walk away from a deal feeling like you’ve been “taken.”